cBournhonesque/lightyear/examples/interest_management/README.md

 NOTE: I am using [trunk](https://trunkrs.dev/) to build and serve the wasm example.

-To test the example in wasm, you can run the following commands: `trunk serve --features=client`

 You will need a valid SSL certificate to test the example in wasm using webtransport.
 You will need to run the following
 commands:
 - `cd "$(git rev-parse --show-toplevel)" && sh examples/certificates/generate.sh` (to generate the temporary SSL certificates, they are only valid for 2 weeks)
-- `cargo run -- server` to start the server.
-The server will print out the certificate digest (something like `1fd28860bd2010067cee636a64bcbb492142295b297fd8c480e604b70ce4d644`)
+- Start the server with: `cargo run -- server`
-- You then have to replace the certificate digest in the `assets/settings.ron` file with the one that the server printed out.
-- then start the client wasm test with `trunk serve --features=client`
+- Then start the wasm client wasm with `trunk serve --features=client`